Cibercliografia/geolocation-omeka-exporter/README.md

 # geolocation-omeka-exporter

-Some scripts for customization the exportation of geolocation plugin data from Omeka
+Some scripts for customice the exportation of geolocation plugin data from Omeka

 The idea is begin with this scripts and progressivelly build a plugin for Omeka that be able to export the data from geolocation plugin map in a customized way.